cryptpad/blueprints/prototypes/secretsharing.md

 * Upon successful combination, they see their username and are asked to reset their password.
 Their account is recovered!
-* Otherwise they see which shard is bogus, and informed that they should either wait for more shards or get into contact with this person.
+* Otherwise, they see which shard is bogus, and informed that they should either wait for more shards or get into contact with this person.

 ## Technical implementation